TomAnthony/django-easy-instagram/README.md

 ## Thanks

-The original version and most of the actual work was done by Marco Pompili in the version [available here](https://github.com/marcopompili/django-instagram).
+The original version of this was built by Marco Pompili [available here - abandoned](https://github.com/marcopompili/django-instagram).
+I've sinced rewritten it to work with Instagram APIs rather than via scraping.